-The Group's remuneration approach seeks to attract, motivate and retain the executive talent that is essential for the implementation of its business strategy towards sustained and long-term returns for shareholders.
-Its remuneration structure comprises fixed and variable components, including salaries, discretionary bonuses, retirement scheme contributions and share options.
+The Group's remuneration policy for directors and employees seeks to attract, motivate and retain the executive talent that is essential for the implementation of its business strategy towards sustained and long-term returns for shareholders.
+It ensures fair and competitive packages based on business needs and industry practice; and provides incentives for staff to perform at their highest levels.